felixscode/ei/README.md

 ### Why?

 Because someone has to do it!
 The world is turning into a place where intelligence is a rare commodity, and I, for one, refuse to let it happen without a fight.
-This project is my way of pushing back against the tide of stupidity, buy makeing me rich and ruleling the world for a better good
+This project is my way of pushing back against the tide of stupidity, by making me rich and ruling the world for a better good

 ### Features